 The obvious differences

-With live video interviews (as seen on Spark Hire), you invite candidates via email.
+With live video interviews, you invite candidates via email.
 Most video chat services require you to connect through personal usernames.
 Also, live video interview software lives on the cloud.
 Many video chat services run from your desktop everyone must download the software and create an account.
 But let’s dig deeper into the differences.

 One-way video interviews vs. video chat